KarMiles/physio-clinic/readme/automated_testing.md

 **test_postform_fields_are_explicit_in_form_metaclass**

-Tests that only fields in Meta class desplay in form.
+Tests that only fields in Meta class display in form.
 Checks:
 1. Fields listed in Meta class.